-You will need a decent calculator that does scientific-type calculation----not just +,-,x,/ but it should also be able to do ^ and parentheses (and).
+You will need a decent calculator that does scientific-type calculation----not just +,-,x,/ but it should also be able to do ^ and preferably parentheses (and) also.
 Graphics calculators have very nice display screens, are easy to use, and are highly recommended.
-Calculators may be checked out (subject to availability) from the Math Department (MSCS 401) on Tuesday, Wednesday, and Thursday, August 24-26, from 1pm - 5pm; and thereafter from 8 am-noon and 1 - 5 pm.
-This is on a first come, first served basis.
+Calculators may be checked out (subject to availability) from the Math Department (401 MSCS) beginning Tuesday, August 23rd, between 8:30---11:30 am and 1:30-4 pm.